-GMO stands for “genetically modified organism” but I believe a better description is genetically engineered.
-Genetically engineering allows selected individual genes (which contain DNA) to be transplanted from one organism to another and gives them traits they normally would not have.
+GMO stands for “genetically modified organism” and it allows intentionally selected individual genes with a desired trait (which contain DNA) to be transplanted from one organism to another.
 Farmers and gardeners have been creating plant hybrids for as long as they have grown plants.
-Genetically engineering simply serves as a more efficient and precise method to this process.
+Genetically modifications simply serves as a more efficient and precise method to this process.
 Scientists do not force the transplants as some may think–either the DNA crosses or it doesn’t, just like in nature.

-One comment I hear over and over is GE plants are poison and causing us to be sick.
+One comment I hear over and over is GMOs are poisoning us.
 But when you look at the research, over 2 trillion meals have been served with absolutely no evidence of ANY ill effect from ANY GE food.
 I can go on and on and on with hundreds of statistics and research that prove GE foods are safe.
-But when you are a mom and it’s your responsibility to feed your family health and safe food, you can’t help but take notice of these accusations against GE foods.
+But when you are a mom and it’s your responsibility to feed your family health and safe food, you can’t help but take notice of these claims against GMOs.
 Emotion takes over and statistics go by the wayside.
-Here are some thoughts I believe moms feel:

 1) Lack of Trust.
 Many people don’t trust big ag companies like Monsanto.
-Our emotions take over when we think of corporations whom we don’t think care about us, having a significant influence on our food supply.
+Our emotions take over when we think of corporations, whom we don’t think care about us, having a significant influence on our food supply.

 2) Nostalgia.
 Why can’t we just go back to how we used to grow plants?
-Plus, we just don’t understand science and what genetically engineering means for our food our more importantly, our families.
+Plus, we just don’t understand science and what GMOs mean for our food, or more importantly, our families.
 Can’t we just go back to the good ole’ days in how our food was grown?

 4) Victims of propaganda food wars.
-There are many other countries that are banning GE foods, so they must know something we don’t, right?
+There are many other countries that are banning GMOs, so they must know something we don’t, right?

-Let’s delve a little deeper into these common claims about GE foods:
+Let’s delve a little deeper into these common claims about GMOs:

 What about “big ag” Monsanto?
-I can’t defend some of the things Monsanto has done, but I can defend some of the outright rumors.
-One common rumor is they sue farmers for trace amounts of their patented seeds.
+I can’t defend some of the things Monsanto has done in the past, but I can defend some of the outright rumors.
+One common rumor is they sue farmers for trace amounts of their patented GMO seeds.
 Nope, nada.
-They have never sued a farmer for trace amounts of their patented seeds.
+They have never sued a farmer for trace amounts of their patented GMO seeds.
 There are other myths, so I recommend checking out Myths about Monsanto to learn more.

 Genetically engineering is just unnatural.
 Genetically modifications do happen in nature and also through conventional methods of plant breeding.
-The strawberry never existed in nature and was the direct result of human crossing.
+The strawberry never existed in nature as it is now and was the direct result of human crossing.
 In addition, it has been recently discovered the sweet potato was genetically modified.
 8000 years ago.

-Why are other countries banning GMO’s?
+Why are other countries banning GMOs?
 In a nutshell, many of those decisions are political.
-The decision to go GMO-free has really nothing to do with the safety of GE’s, but rather other outside pressures.
+The decision to go GMO-free has really nothing to do with the safety of GMOs, but rather other political pressures.

-How easy is it to bring a genetically engineered seed to market?
+How easy is it to bring a genetically modified seed to market?
 Not easy at all.
-It takes anywhere from 13-15 years and about $136,000,000 to bring a GE to market.
+It takes anywhere from 13-15 years and about $136,000,000 to bring a GMO to market.
 It needs to be approved by the FDA, EPA and USDA, all who test the seeds rigorously for any potential health issues.

-So why do we need genetically engineered foods?
-They are better for the environment and is just one tool farmers can use to improve efficiencies.
-We use less pesticides on our farm and that’s good for the environment because there is less runoff (70% less), less water is needed, less soil erosion (90% less), less plant disease and less pesticide exposure to my husband.
+So why do we need GMOs?
+One reason – the GMO technology is better for the environment and is just one tool farmers can use to improve efficiencies.
+We use less pesticides on our farm and that’s good for the environment.
+There is less runoff (70% less), less water is needed, less soil erosion (90% less), less plant disease and less pesticide exposure to my husband.
 But it’s just not benefiting farmers, consumers can benefit as well.
-Genetically engineering can mean higher levels of omega 3 fatty acids (save the salmon), higher vitamin content, better food shelf life, less allergens (think of peanuts with no allergens) and many more.
+Genetically engineering can mean higher levels of omega 3 fatty acids (save the salmon), higher vitamin content, better food shelf life, less allergens (think of peanuts with no allergens) and many more benefits.
 But in order for these improvements to happen, we can’t be afraid to use technology.
 And there are many more waiting on “the shelf” just waiting for consumer approval.

-How many foods are genetically engineered?
-There are only 8 foods that have been approved for genetically engineered – corn, soybeans, cotton, canola, alfalfa, sugar beets, papaya and squash.
+How many foods are genetically modified?
+There are only 8 foods that have been approved for genetically engineered – corn (both field and sweet), soybeans, cotton, canola, alfalfa, sugar beets, papaya and squash.
 And, recently, the arctic apple (think of an apple that doesn’t turn brown once it’s cut).
 That’s it.